Utility Accomodation on Trunk Highway Right of Way

 Roseville, MN 55113-3174

 Outstate, contact the Department of Transportation office in Duluth, Virginia, Bemidji, Crookston, Baxter, St Cloud, Detroit Lakes, Morris, Rochester, Owatonna, Mankato, Windom, Willmar, Marshall.
-See the District Contacts.
+See the Contacts.

 Period of Issuance: